 Welcome to the latest post in our weekly design series, wherein I talk about the design of one of our upcoming games or review the design of one of our past games.
 The goal of these posts is to have a frank discussion on game design, both what works and what doesn't.

-Today I want to talk a bit more about our next roleplaying game, which for now we're still calling Shattered Dominion.
+Today I want to talk a bit more about our next roleplaying game, which for now we're still calling Age of Ambition.
 (I'm not entirely happy with the name and it may change later.)
 A few weeks ago I made a post about its design goals and one about its base mechanic, but today I want to talk about combat, specifically about the game's initiative system and action economy.